Christian Walker Player Props: Diamondbacks vs. Guardians

-Christian Walker and his .383 on-base percentage over his past 10 games (54 points higher than his season-long percentage), will be in action for the Arizona Diamondbacks against the Cleveland Guardians and Shane Bieber on June 17 at 10:10 PM ET.
+Christian Walker -- with a slugging percentage of .634 in his past 10 games, including two home runs -- will be in action for the Arizona Diamondbacks versus the Cleveland Guardians, with Tanner Bibee on the mound, on June 18 at 4:10 PM ET.

-He strung together two hits (going 2-for-4 with a double and an RBI) in his most recent appearance against the Guardians.
+He had two hits (going 2-for-4 with a double and an RBI) in his last game against the Guardians.

 Christian Walker Game Info & Props vs. the Guardians